 Ancient Messene - credits: elgreko/Shutterstock.com

-Messene is also unusual in that none of the visible remains of the site are any older than the 4th century BC.
-This is interesting because the city of Messene developed later than others like Athens and Corinth, despite it being located in one of the most fertile areas of the country.
-This is explained by the fact that Messene was built in 369 BC by the great Theban army general Epaminondas, who broke the Spartan military power and liberated the Messenia region.
-Before that, Messene was controlled by Sparta for hundreds of years; Historians and archaeologists have little information about the time that Messene was under the Spartans, but they do know that it was a time where the Messenians were subjected to live as surfs, unable to express political or cultural freedoms.
-That being said, Epaminondas freed the Messenians and designed a city that would be strong enough to defend against another potential Spartan attack.
+What's unusual is none of Messene's visible remains date back further than the 4th century BC, which is interesting, because the city of Messene developed later than others like Athens and Corinth, despite it being located in one of the most fertile areas of the country.
+This can be explained by the fact that Messene was built in 369 BC by the great Theban army general Epaminondas, who defeated the Spartan military power and liberated the Messenia region.
+Before that, Messene was controlled by Sparta for hundreds of years.
+Historians and archaeologists have little information about the time that Messene was under the Spartan rule, but they do know that it was a time when the Messenians were unable to express political opinions or have any cultural freedoms.
+Epaminondas freed the Messenians and designed a city that would be strong enough to defend itself against another potential Spartan attack.

 This stunning site lies in a serene valley, surrounded by the Arcadian Mountains on one side and the Mediterranean Sea on the other; a truly a spectacular setting.
-The ancient Greek traveler and geographer Pausanias describes the city in great detail in his ancient writings and it was clear that he had the city of Messene in high regard.
+Ancient Greek traveler and geographer Pausanias, describes the city in great detail in his ancient writings, where it becomes apparent that he was fond of Messene.
 He describes theaters, sanctuaries, temples, statues, a gymnasium, springs, and an agora.
 He also mentions how strong the surrounding walls were.
-Indeed, the remains of the Arcadian Gate demonstrate how strongly fortified the city was and, also, how technologically advanced they were.
-The city walls stretch for 9 km and are flagged with towers and battlements still clearly visible today.
+Indeed, the remains of the Arcadian Gate demonstrate how strongly fortified the city was in addition to being technologically advanced.
+The city walls stretch for 9 km and are flagged with towers and battlements still visible today.